umich-michr/backend-middleware/README.md

 # About

-Backend-middleware is a lightweight middleware for express.js meant to be used to mock a RESTful JSON web service so that a front-end can be developed rapidly and independently of the server.
+Backend-middleware is a lightweight middleware for expressive HTTP middleware frameworks such as express.js meant to be used to mock a RESTful JSON web service so that a front-end can be developed rapidly and independently of the server.

 ## Example use case